Bear Lodge Mountains: Habitat

-While ponderosa pine and mixed-grass prairie grow on the highland of this range, its ravines offer habitat to species such as wild rose, skunkbush sumac, and chokecherry.
+While ponderosa pine and mixed-grass prairie grow on the highland of this range, its ravines offer habitat to species such as wild rose, skunkbush, sumac, and chokecherry.
 At the foot of the mountains grow bur oak.
 Groves of aspen frequently separate meadows with fine soil from ponderosa pine forests growing in coarse soil.
 Vegetation in the Bear Lodge Mountains is similar to that of the Black Hills, although the Bear Lodge Mountains have no white spruce.

 The mountains' growing season is long, and forest growth in this range and the Black Hills is high.
 This productivity has led to high levels of logging.
+The Southern Slopes resemble the Northern Black Hills due to proximity and have the most vegetation as seen in the Northern Slopes of the Black Hills having dense forest cover.